armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-45.md

 Agent now notifies Fiat to sync accounts when one of the following occurs:

-- A new agent connection is made, and the plugin registers new accounts
+- A new agent connects, and the plugin registers new accounts.
-- An agent gets disconnected, and the plugin deletes the associated accounts
+- An agent disconnects, and the plugin deletes the associated accounts.

 This reduces downtime.